Hearing Disabilities Documentation Guidelines

 Impairments rising to the level of disability protect individuals from discrimination on the basis of disability; however, services and accommodations related to those impairments should reflect specific limitations affecting the ability to participate in one or more major life activities.

-A qualified diagnosing professional must complete a Documentation of Hearing Impairment Form.
+A qualified diagnosing professional must complete the Provider Verification of Disability Form.

 Students also complete a Request for Services Form with the disability documentation.